-There does not appear to be any reasonably probable use of the site that would generate a higher residual land value than holding the property for future development of an industrial use.
-Accordingly, it is our opinion that holding the property for future industrial use, based on the normal market density level permitted by zoning, is the maximally productive use of the property.
+There does not appear to be any reasonably probable use of the site that would generate a higher residual land value than holding the property for future development of a single-family residential use.
+Accordingly, it is our opinion that holding the property for future single-family residential use, based on the normal market density level permitted by zoning, is the maximally productive use of the property.